About

 1

-Pharmaka — an ancient Greek term (φάρμακον) referring to a substance that can heal or poison depending on how it is used.
-Philosopher Bernard Stiegler applies this concept to digital technologies: neither good nor bad in themselves, but dependent on how they are used.
+Pharmaka is the plural of the Ancient Greek term pharmakon (φάρμακον), which refers to a substance that can act as either a remedy or a poison depending on how it is used.
+Philosopher Bernard Stiegler applied this concept to digital technologies, whose effects depend on how we design, adopt and practise them.

 in ink and pixels,